 23 Tips on Becoming a Father for the First Time

-Having a baby is both an exciting and potentially terrifying experience for any first-time dad.
-If you’re about to become a father for the first time, we’ve compiled a list of the top 23 things you need to know to calm your new dad fears.
-Once you’re armed with the right information, you may still be apprehensive, but knowing what to expect when the baby comes will help you to properly care for your new baby and support your wife or partner during the process.
+Having a baby is an exciting and potentially terrifying experience for any first-time dad.
+If you’re about to become a father for the first time, we’ve compiled a list of 23 tips to calm your new dad fears.
+Once you’re armed with the right information, you may still be apprehensive, but knowing what to expect when the baby comes will help you to properly care for your new baby and support your partner during the process.

 1. It’s okay if you don’t know what to do

 You don’t have to be perfect to take care of your baby.
-Everyone with kids was a new dad once.
-Be willing to learn how to care for your baby, and you’ll be just fine.
+Everyone with kids was a new dad once and had to learn the ropes, too.
+Just be open to learning how to care for your baby, and you’ll be just fine.

 2. Make a plan for your finances